ThaiTechTales/aws/logging-monitoring/README.md

 ### CloudWatch Processes Metrics

 - For predefined metrics (e.g., CPUUtilization for EC2 or DeleteRequests for S3), CloudWatch automatically collects and aggregates the data at 1-minute or 5-minute intervals, depending on the monitoring level.
-- For custom metrics, log metric filters are configured to extract specific patterns (e.g., RunInstances or DeleteBucket) from the CloudTrail logs in the Log Group.
-- Custom metrics (e.g., EC2InstanceCreations, EC2InstanceTerminations) are published to CloudWatch under a custom namespace (e.g., Custom/EC2).

 ### CloudWatch Alarms Monitor Metrics